DaoudAli/EECS4413-Auction-Website/README.md

 This repository contains the backend services for an e-commerce auction platform implemented using a microservice architecture with Spring Boot, and a frontend application built using Next.js and Bun.
 This project is developed for the EECS4413 Class at York University.

+# Live Deployment
+You can access the hosted version of the application at https://eecs-4413-auction-website-s2hi.vercel.app/

 ## Services

 - `catalogueService`: Manages the catalogue of auction items.